berkeleybop/berkeleybop.github.io/best_practice.md

     - description should link to an issue "Resolves #1234"
         - otherwise you have to clean up issues manually
     - update description as needed
+    - always look over your PRs
+        - are there unexpected changes?
+You should only see YOUR changes
+        - Is it adding files unexpectedly?
+Some git clients are eager to do this
+        - are some changes not recognizable as yours? **Be careful not to clobber**
+        - follow repo-standard practice for rebase etc
     - AVOID:
        - making PRs too large
        - mixing orthogonal concerns in one PR.
 Generally 1PR = 1 issue